Ballindangan

 Ballindangan is a village in County Cork in Ireland.
 It has a handball alley, a Roman Catholic church (Church of the Immaculate Conception), a primary school (Ballindangan National School), and a community centre.
 Its railway station was closed in 1947.

-Located to the south is Kileenemer Church, a medieval church and national monument.
+Located to the south is Kileenemer Church which is a ruined medieval church and national monument.

 Ballindangan is within the Cork East Dáil constituency, and lies in the ecclesiastical parish of Glanworth, Ballindangan and Curraghagalla.